Rosemarie Hoffman, M.A Master Certified Reading and Dyslexia Specialist

 Rosemarie Hoffman, M.A Master CertifiedReading and Dyslexia Specialist

-"Helping children and adults read, write, and spell"
+"Helping children and adults read and spell"

 "I spent a lot of time researching and interviewing reading specialists before hiring Rosemarie.
 Within the first fifteen minutes of the interview, I knew she was an expert in the field.
 She brings over 25 years of experience working with students as a school psychologist and a tutor, an encyclopedic knowledge of reading interventions, and a genuine concern for her students.
 Her flexible and fun methods can only be accomplished because of her bedrock knowledge of pedagogical principles.
 She communicates regularly with me through detailed reports that give insight into my child's strengths, challenges, and progress.
 What a find!"